rosshadden/thesis/05-details.md

 It also provides a way to access a client's session data from the scope of a socket connection, though that functionality does not come to play within this workflow.
 For each promise, the server binds a one-off listener for WebSocket connections, which tests for whether the connected client is the same client that is waiting for data.
 When this test passes, the server attaches a success handler for each promise that emits the resolved value of the promise to the client, through the socket connection.
+It then destroys the listener, which has at this point served its intended purpose and is no longer necessary.

 Once the data gets to the client, a developer has several options on how to use the data.
 Since the data is just being sent through a WebSocket connection, the communication events may be bound to by the client in JavaScript, which provides access to the raw data being sent by the server.